mredenti/ModernCMake/slides/episodes/basic_steps.md

   The command invokes CMake through its command-line interface (CLI) and specifies the location of the project's top-level `CMakeLists.txt` file (`-S` option) and target build location (`-B` option) where the host default build system will be generated
 -->

-On GNU/Linux, CMake will by default generate Unix Makefiles to build the project:
+On GNU/Linux, CMake will by default generate Unix Makefiles to build the project.

+- The root the of build directory will contain:

 **Makefile**
 : The set of instructions that make will run to build the project.